intel/systemc-compiler/components/common/README.md

+# SctCommon

+Common SystemC library for SMEM, ISCS and others

-# Temporal assertions in systemC
+## Temporal assertions in SystemC

 Installation and run tests
 1. Clone this repository into SCT_HOME folder